remij1/Teaching-HEIGVD-RES-2017-Labo-SMTP/README.md

   * SmtpClient.java => implements the interface named ISmtpClient.
 Contains the methods for the smtp client to define for example the port, the IP, etc.

 ### Class diagramm
-Here is the associeted class diagramm:
+Here is the associated class diagramm:
 ![uml](figures/diagram.png)